RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

         #SBATCH -p free-gpu

-   To use other gpu partitions specify a partition name and your **lab GPU account** to charge.
+   To use other GPU partitions specify a partition name and your **lab GPU account** to charge.
 Note, CPU and GPU lab accounts are different and not labs have both.